 The PlayStation 4 2018 line-up was an amazing medley of memorable first and third-party titles.
 However, this year looks just as promising for the PS4, which has become the default console to play a majority of the best upcoming games of 2019.

-Here, we’ve highlighted the best upcoming games releasing for PS4.
-Make sure to check back as we’ll be updating this list in the future.
-And if you’d like to receive more gaming recommendations, consider reading through our other curated lists:
+Here, we will be highlighting the most highly-anticipated releases along with some lesser-known titles that may not be on your radar.
+Make sure to check back as we’ll updating this list in the future with new entries.
+If you would like to receive more gaming recommendations, consider reading through our other curated lists: